 Psychological Therapy in Practice is affiliated with Seamless, which can be accessed via the following link: http://www.seamlesssupport.org/

 Clinical Skills and Approaches

-I have had clinical training and practice in a number of different therapeutic models and techniques, such as: Cognitive Behavioural Therapy (CBT), and Rational Emotive Behavioural Therapy (REBT), Counselling, Motivational Interviewing (MI), Cognitive Behavioural Hypnotherapy (CBH), Mindfulness, Bibliotherapy (reading therapy), Problem Solving Therapy, Stress Innoculation Therapy, Assertiveness Training, and Relaxation Training.
-I work therapeutically with individuals, couples, and groups, and provide individual and group clinical supervision.
+I have had clinical training and practice in a number of different therapeutic models and techniques, such as: Cognitive Behavioural Therapy (CBT), and Trauma-Focused CBT (TF-CBT), Rational Emotive Behavioural Therapy (REBT), Dialectical Behavioural Therapy (DBT), Counselling, Motivational Interviewing (MI), Cognitive Behavioural Hypnotherapy (CBH), Mindfulness, Bibliotherapy (reading therapy), Problem Solving Therapy, Stress Innoculation Therapy, Assertiveness Training, and Relaxation Training.
+I work therapeutically with individuals, (usually adults and adolescents), couples, and groups, and provide individual and group clinical supervision.
 I also work with trauma and PTSD - providing assessment and treatment.

 All of my work with you will be tailored to you and your needs.
 To do this I may use an integrative approach to treat you, which means using more than one therapeutic approach.
 I feel passionately about building a good, positive working alliance between therapist and client as this is essential in helping clients to feel comfortable, listened to, and to help them more effectively overcome their problems.